AvaloniaUI/Avalonia-XPF-Samples/readme.md

 ## Mobile & WebAssembly
 We have iOS, Android and WebAssembly support in preview with select customers.
 To enable these platforms, we recommend creating a Single Project, which contains Desktop, Mobile and Web versions of your WPF applications.
-The sample app demonstrates this apporach.
+The sample app demonstrates this approach.

 ![WASM Screenshot](/assets/wasm-calc.png)